 Investor guidebook offers the answers for the most frequently asked questions.
-If you can’t find the answer for your question, please send your question to our customer service by email email@example.com and we will get back to you as soon as possible or call to the investor service +358 757 568 603.
+If you can’t find the answer for your question, please send your question to our customer service by email firstname.lastname@example.org and we will get back to you or call directly to the investor service +358 757 568 603.

 Fellow Finance connects safely people and businesses who want to invest and save their spare money with those who need temporary funding.
 As a lender, you decide on what terms you are willing to lend and the borrowers correspondingly decide whether they want to borrow at your interest rate.
 Fellow Finance manages all the administration between lenders and borrowers.
 Both borrower and lender will receive a loan contract which states their direct contractual relationship.